tariqsyed1/notes-linux/README.md

-# Project Title
+# linux-notes
 A Linux (and Windows) application to replicate the Notes app from macOS.
 This is done by using Apple's iCloud service and Electron.

-Note: This software is not affiliated with Apple :+1:
+Note: This software is not affiliated with Apple

+## Downloads
+Linux
+- .deb
+- .rpm

+Windows
+- .exe

 ## Getting Started